carmandale/oracle/docs/debug/remote-chrome.md

   ./runner pnpm run oracle -- serve --port 49810 --token cd93955b64d5afcb946a4a4a89651313
   ```
   Leave it running; verify with `lsof -nP -iTCP:49810 -sTCP:LISTEN`.
-- Sign into ChatGPT in the VM’s Chrome profile used by the service so model switching succeeds, or set `--remote-cookie-source local` on the client once remote path is stable.
+- Sign into ChatGPT in the VM’s Chrome profile used by the service so model switching succeeds.
 - Retry local command above; ensure service logs show incoming /runs.
 - Optional: switch to a fresh port/token (`oracle serve` with no args) to avoid lingering listeners.

 ## Notes
-- Remote mode now forces `--wait`, disables detach, and logs when routing to remote executor.
+- Remote mode forces `--wait`, disables detach, and logs when routing to remote executor.
 - Client uses NDJSON streaming; remote server serializes attachments per run and cleans temp dirs.